cnocmpls/netbox/Installation-Guide.md

     python -m pip install -r requirements.txt

+# Configuration and Setting Update

+- After downloading dependencies, update the configuration and settings:

+    Navigate to the root directory and then to netbox/netbox.

+    Create the configuration.py file and copy the contents of configuration_example.py to configuration.py.

+    Add your own database connection credentials and enable the debugger (set DEBUG to True).

+    Navigate to settings.py and enable the debugger (set DEBUG to True) and disable development mode (set DEVELOPMENT to False).

 # Run the Project

 - Navigate to the folder containing the manage.py file and run the following commands: